Clamepending/markogata/content/posts/FormulaElectricDocs/RRT.md

 Represent an obstacle in 2 dimentions.
 We want to feed in a list of Point objects and create an obstacle.
 This obstacle should be able to draw itself and handle collisions with paths.

+This code defines an obstacle class used in a RRT simulation that checks if a line segment from node N to node K intersects with the obstacle edges.
+The class has a constructor that initializes the obstacle with a list of points and a method that draws the obstacle using the pygame library.
+The method for checking if a line segment intersects with the obstacle edges uses the shapely library to create line segment data structures and checks if they intersect with any of the obstacle edges.
+If an intersection is found, the method returns True.
+If no intersection is found, the method returns False.

 ### dependencies

 ```python